f0i/btcgiftcards/README.md

 - Add redeem by code (without email verification)
 - Use react query mutations for update calls
 - Lock submit buttons if requests are pending
+- Shortcut to transfer gift card balance to main account